MSLNZ/msl-package-manager/docs/cli_usage.rst

    Use with caution.
 If you uninstall the MSL Package Manager and you still have other MSL packages installed then you may break the MSL namespace_.

-Uninstall all MSL packages without asking for confirmation:
+Uninstall all MSL packages without asking for confirmation

 .. code-block:: console

    msl uninstall --all --yes

-Uninstall a specific MSL package, for example **msl-loadlib** (you can ignore the **msl-** prefix):
+Uninstall a specific MSL package, for example **msl-loadlib** (you can ignore the **msl-** prefix)

 .. code-block:: console

    msl uninstall loadlib

-Uninstall multiple MSL packages:
+Uninstall multiple MSL packages

 .. code-block:: console